defvs/francegen/README.md

   - `geometry`: `"line"` (buffered with `width_m`, measured in meters/blocks) or `"polygon"` (filled area).
   - `query`: raw OverpassQL inserted between the global `[out:json]…;…;out geom;` wrapper.
 Use `{{bbox}}` as a placeholder for the lat/lon bounding box.
   - `style`: at least one of `surface_block`, `subsurface_block`, `top_thickness`, or `biome`. `surface_block` replaces the exposed material, `subsurface_block` controls what fills beneath it, `top_thickness` overrides how many blocks receive the surface material, and `biome` swaps the biome palette.
+  - `layer_index` (optional): controls when the layer is applied relative to other OSM/WMTS overlays.
+Higher values paint earlier, while lower values paint later (and therefore win).
+When omitted the layer behaves as if `layer_index = 0`, and ties fall back to the order in the JSON array.

 The generator sends HTTPS requests to the configured Overpass endpoint whenever an `osm` block is present, so make sure outbound network access is available or point `overpass_url` to a local mirror.

+### Layer ordering

+Painting happens in three passes: `biome_layers`, `top_block_layers`, and finally all OSM/WMTS overlays.
+The overlay pass sorts every OSM layer and WMTS color rule by `layer_index` (highest first).
+When two entries share the same index—or leave it unset—they keep the order from the configuration array.
+Because the lowest index is applied last, give the overlays you want on top the smallest numbers (even negatives) and leave background fillers at larger values.

 ### WMTS overlays